inderjot/gengo_api_docs/content/v2/job.md

     #!python
     #!/usr/bin/python
     # -*- coding: utf-8 -*-

     from gengo import Gengo

     # Get an instance of Gengo to work with...
     gengo = Gengo(
         public_key='your_public_key',
         private_key='your_private_key',
-        sandbox=True,) # possibly false, depending on your dev needs
+        sandbox=False, # possibly false, depending on your dev needs debug=False)

     # Get all the comments on a specific job.
-    # Note that this returns a data set, so while we just print it below, you'll # inevitably want to iterate over it and such.
+    # Note that this returns a data set, so while we just print it below,
+    # you'll nevitably want to iterate over it and such.
     print gengo.getTranslationJobComments(id=42)

 __Response__